 Posted in Drunk Driving on November 7, 2016

 In Arizona, there is no “slap on the wrist” punishment for a DUI.
 A DUI conviction can often include jail time.
 That is true even if you have never been arrested before or previously gotten into any trouble.
 Spending time in jail – even one night – is a scary experience.
 A DUI conviction affects your future in many ways.
-That’s just one of many reasons you need an experienced Arizona DUI attorney if you are charged with a DUI.
+That’s just one of many reasons you need an experienced Glendale DUI lawyer if you are charged with a DUI.

 Under Arizona’s tough DUI statutes, it does not matter if this is the first arrest for a DUI and no damage was done.
 If you had a blood alcohol content (BAC) reading exceeding 0.08 percent and are arrested, you face up to 10 days in jail.
 Since Arizona is an implied consent state, refusing to submit to a breath, blood or urine test is an offense.

-While judges often suspend most of the jail sentence for first offenders, there is many times at least 24 hours incarceration.
+While judges often suspend most of the jail sentence for first offenders, there are many times at least 24 hours incarceration.
 While jail is the most frightening part for most people, there is also a fine of up to $1,250, along with certified ignition lock installation on your vehicle, community service and completion of an alcohol education/screening course.

 First Offense Extreme DUI